dcolcott/aws-amplify-sagemaker-inference-client/README.md

-# Amazon Sagemaker Inference Endpoint Client Application.
+# Amazon Sagemaker Inference Client Application.

 A hosted instance of this application stack can be seen at: [aws-inference-client](https://aws-inference-client.dcolcott.com/)